-Admittedly, diving into his oceanographer’s psychotic neuroses would have been a tad much for the hero of fluff like The Life Aquatic with Steve Zissou.
-Even so, Murray’s killer-shark killer-wannabe would have greatly benefited from a sharper edge.
+In all fairness, diving into his oceanographer’s psychotic neuroses would have been a tad much for the hero of fluff like The Life Aquatic with Steve Zissou.
+Nonetheless, Murray’s killer-shark killer-wannabe would have greatly benefited from a sharper edge.

 It’s too bad that the star – apparently with the endorsement of his Rushmore and The Royal Tenenbaums director – felt too smugly satisfied with his trademark blasé demeanor to try to add even a drop of psychological undercurrent to his character.
-Unless, that is, one perceives Murray’s allowing himself to be filmed in swim trunks as a subtle bit of Freudian portrayal.
+Unless, that is, one perceives Murray’s allowing himself to be filmed in swimming trunks as a subtle bit of Freudian portrayal.

 In all, Bill Murray’s unwillingness to let his screen façade drop does both himself and his film a monumental disservice.
 That’s most evident in Zissou’s tearful, climactic moment, so embarrassingly awful that it isn’t even funny.

 Wes Anderson’s decision to place his movie on Murray’s shrugging shoulders was thus a bad miscalculation, especially considering that the few highlights in The Life Aquatic with Steve Zissou are found along the periphery of plot, cast, and frame.

-Anjelica Huston looking like Yoko Ono and a shark looking like an underwater Christmas tree may momentarily arouse viewers’ interest, but unless you’re a die-hard fan, the film’s star, whether deadpanning in Speedos or weeping fully clothed, will likely have the opposite effect.
+Anjelica Huston looking like Yoko Ono and a shark looking like an underwater Christmas tree may momentarily arouse viewers’ interest, but unless you’re a die-hard Bill Murray fan, the actor, whether deadpanning in Speedos or weeping fully clothed, will likely have the opposite effect.

 The Life Aquatic with Steve Zissou (2004)